BART stabbing: What do increased police patrols actually look like? ABC7 rides BART all day to find out

 I’m riding @SFBART all day, we want see for ourselves if there has been a boost in officer visibility patrols through out the system.
 What are you seeing ? pic.twitter.com/WSYzZgZJXo— KrisReyes (@KrisReyes) November 21, 2019

-Talked to our first rider on @SFBART on the Daily City train.
-This is Sundee l, she rides BART daily : pic.twitter.com/tk6dSkTcsl— KrisReyes (@KrisReyes) November 21, 2019
+Talked to our first @SFBART rider on the Daly City Train.
+This is Sundee, she rides the train daily.
+She has not seen more security this week : pic.twitter.com/n5CdXYCiMS— KrisReyes (@KrisReyes) November 21, 2019

+We are @SFBART Hayward Station.
+Very quiet, haven’t seen a security officer yet.
+We are about 30 minutes into our ride.
+Follow along : pic.twitter.com/aLsEwZjIvF— KrisReyes (@KrisReyes) November 21, 2019

+Talked to another rider at Hayward Station @SFBART .. @abc7newsbayarea we are riding the trains all day?
+Follow along here https://t.co/IvvpyeFdLc : pic.twitter.com/IR1kSF1uvX— KrisReyes (@KrisReyes) November 21, 2019

 See more stories and videos about BART.